Mohamedalcafory/DRF-Identity-Service/README.md

 3. Make changes and test: `make test lint`
 4. Commit changes: `git commit -m "Add new feature"`
 5. Push and create PR

-## 🛟 Support

-For issues and support, please create an issue in the repository.

-## 📄 License

-[Add your license information here]